 Gaius and Revelation

-The chapter then turns to Gaius, who is identified by later writers as the leader of the party at Rome that rejected John’s Gospel and Revelation.
-Eusebius’s notice of Gaius is silent concerning this, leading many to question whether he really did reject the Gospel of John.
-However, Eusebius does provide a quotation from his which is usually understood as attributing the book of Revelation to the heretic Cerinthus.
+Gaius is identified by later writers as the leader of the party at Rome that rejected John’s Gospel and Revelation.
+Eusebius’s notice of Gaius is silent concerning this, leading many to question whether Gaius really did reject the Gospel of John.
+However, Eusebius does provide a quotation in which Gaius seems to have attributed the book of Revelation to the heretic Cerinthus.

-Clearer evidence for this attribution is found in a work by Dionysius of Alexandria (as quoted by Eusebius) in the mid third century, in which he claims that an earlier tradition (the chapter suggests Gaius is being referred to) did attribute Revelation to Cerinthus, and he notes that some in the church had previously examined and rejected it.
+Clearer evidence for this attribution is found in a work by Dionysius of Alexandria (as quoted by Eusebius) in the mid third century, in which he claims that an earlier tradition (the chapter suggests that the reference is to Gaius) attributed Revelation to Cerinthus.
+He also notes that some in the church had previously examined and rejected it, showing that the earlier opposition to the book had come from within the Christian community.

-Dionysius himself fell short of rejecting Revelation outright, but he did suggest that another John might have written it, and that there may have been two Johns at Ephesus, noting that there were two memorials associated with the name of John in the city.
-But this was probably not significant, as many reported (as Jerome notes) that they belonged to the same John.
-The chapter notes evidence that they might have been John’s original resting place and the basilica church to which his remains may have later been taken.
+Dionysius himself fell short of outrightly rejecting Revelation, but he did suggest that another John might have written it, and that there may have been two Johns at Ephesus, noting that there were two memorials associated with the name of John in the city.
+This was probably not significant, as many reported (as Jerome notes) that they belonged to the same John.
+The two memorials might have been John’s original resting place and the basilica church to which his remains may have later been taken.

 The Alogoi’s Rejection of the Gospel and Revelation of John